-A boarder in the care of the School is not permitted to use a motorised scooter.
+A boarder in the care of the School is not permitted to use a motorised scooter (e.g. Lime scooters).

 SECTION C

 DISCIPLINE

 BEHAVIOUR MANAGEMENT

 Philosophy

 All boarders have a right to interact in an orderly, safe, and non-threatening environment.
 To help create and secure this environment House staff monitor and manage student behaviour that interferes with the personal development and achievement of individuals and the smooth operation of the Boarding Community.